-Age: 77 Director since: 1979 Mr. Marriott is our Chairman of the Board.
+Age: 78 Director since: 1993 Mr. Marriott is our Chairman of the Board.
 He is Chairman of the Board of First Media Corporation, the Chairman and a director of the J. Willard Marriott and Alice S. Marriott Foundation and a director of the Richard E. and Nancy P. Marriott Foundation.
 Mr. Marriott also serves on the Federal City Council and the National Advisory Council of Brigham Young University.
 He previously served on the Board of Marriott International, Inc. and is a past President of the National Restaurant Association and a past director of the Polynesian Cultural Center.
 In addition, Mr. Marriott is the President and a Trustee of the Marriott Foundation for People with Disabilities.

-- comprehensive knowledge of the Company and unique perspective and insight into the hospitality industry based on a 50 year history with the Company and Marriott International - during his tenure, Mr. Marriott has served in various executive capacities, was elected to the Board of Directors in 1979, and has served as our Chairman since 1993 - long history of successful management of the Company
+- comprehensive knowledge of the Company and unique perspective and insight into the hospitality industry based on a 51 year history with the Company and Marriott International - during his tenure, Mr. Marriott has served in various executive capacities and has served as our Chairman since 1993 - long history of successful management of the Company